 I didn’t mind paying but…call me old-fashioned or whatever, I think on a first date the guy should at least offer to pay.
 I would probably offer to split or at least cover the tip anyway…but especially if HE asked ME out.
 I didn’t want to get all weird about it though, so I tried to keep my face expressionless.

 And he thought about it for a second, and then said…

 I just stared at him.
 I didn’t know how to react.
 It was so weird.
 And it wasn’t even the most weird for me, it was so weird for our server!

 Waiting for the bill (oh, sorry, bills) to come mayyyy have been the most awkward few minutes of my life.
 I just didn’t know what to say.
 And he didn’t stop staring at me during this time.
 He just looked at me all intensely with a creepy smile on his face.
 Neither of us said anything.
 I felt very uncomfortable.

 And then finally, our server came back with our bills.
 She put each of our bills in front of us, and then looked at me like “This guy’s a douche.”
 And he did not take his eyes off me.

 And then he grabbed both of the bills and ran away to pay them.
 Both of them!
 He paid for mine also.
 I was so confused.
 When he came back, I said something.

-Here is the thing.
-This guy was very funny (he used to be a stand up comedian), so I think he only did this to test me to see how I would react.
+Here’s the thing.
+This guy was pretty funny (he used to be a stand up comedian), so I think he only did this to test me to see how I would react.
 He had planned on paying the entire time.
 While this is funny to an outsider, and it is funny to me now, it was not very funny at the time.
 This guy was way too unpredictable.
 I’m pretty sure he would make it a point to embarrass me in public all the time, and though I don’t embarrass easily, I am just not down with that.
 Unnecessary.
 No thank you.

 “No Thanks, I Don’t Eat”